mnovovil/AustinTrafficAccidentsToday/README.md

   2. It is necessary to authenticate the API to get the full dataset

   3. ZIP code shapefiles are in this repository. https://github.com/mnovovil/AustinTrafficAccidentsToday/blob/main/ZIP%20Code%20Data.zip

+*This is a non lucrative personal project, it is not associated with any coursework or company.*